jharwell/sierra/README.md

 python plugins to be easily extensible.
 “Host machine” indicates the machine SIERRA was invoked on.")

-## 1. Generating experiment inputs
+## 1. Generating Experiment Inputs

 Experiments using the scientific method have an independent variable whose impact on results are measured through a series of trials.
 SIERRA allows you to express this as a research query on the command line, and then parses your query to make changes to a template input file to generate launch commands and experimental inputs to operationalize it.
-Switching from targeting platform A (e.g., ARGoS) to platform B (e.g., ROS+Gazebo) is as easy as changing a a single command line argument (assuming your code is setup to handle both ARGoS and ROS environments!).
+Switching from targeting platform A (e.g., ARGoS) to platform B (e.g., ROS1+Gazebo) is as easy as changing a a single command line argument (assuming your code is setup to handle both ARGoS and ROS environments!).
 Similarly for switching from running on the local machine to running on a HPC cluster.
 SIERRA handles all the "backend" aspects of running experiments and allows you to focus on the fun parts--the research itself!

-## 2. Running experiments
+## 2. Running Experiments

 SIERRA currently supports two types of execution environments: simulators and real robots, which are handled seamlessly with GNU parallel.
 For simulators,